FinweLtd/orion360-sdk-basic-examples-android/README.md

 An example of a minimal Orion360 video player, with VR mode enabled.

 The most impressive way to experience 360 photos and videos is through virtual reality (VR).
-Unfortunately, not that many people have the necessary equipment yet.
+Unfortunately, most people do not have the necessary equipment yet.
 However, there is a _very_ cost efficient method: users can simply slide their existing smartphone inside a VR frame that essentially consists of a plastic or cardboard frame and a pair of convex lenses, and enable VR mode from an app that supports split-screen viewing.

-Currently the most popular VR frame by far is Google Cardboard (https://vr.google.com/cardboard); millions of them have been made already.
+Currently the most popular VR frame by far is Google Cardboard (https://vr.google.com/cardboard); millions of them have been distributed to users already.
 There are also plenty of Cardboard clones available from different manufacturers.
-It is fairly common practice to create a custom-printed Cardboard-style VR frame for a dollar or two per piece, and give them out to users for free along with a 360/VR video app and content.
-That makes a really great marketing tool!
+It is a fairly common practice to create a custom-printed Cardboard-style VR frame for a dollar or two per piece, and give them out to users for free along with a 360/VR video app and content.
+That combo makes a really great marketing tool.

 This example shows how to enable VR mode from an Orion360 video view for viewing content with Google Cardboard or other similar VR frame where smartphone can be slided in.
 In short, the example shows how to:
 - Configure horizontally split video view in landscape orientation